tiddal/yelp-camp/readme.md

 Additionaly, some more features could be added like searching, chating and likes!

 The app runs without errors but is poorly documented.
-It's up and running on [Heroku](https://polar-sea-05769.herokuapp.com/)
+It's up and running on <a href="https://polar-sea-05769.herokuapp.com/" target="_blank">Heroku</a>!